 The Stewart Middle Magnet School Library Makerspace Journey

-We first started our makerspace journey at Stewart Middle Magnet School in January 2014 with a few bins of K’nex spread out on some library tables.
-It has since grown and expanded into a thriving program and a vital part of our library and school.
+I first started my makerspace journey at Stewart Middle Magnet School in January 2014 with a few bins of K’nex spread out on some library tables.
+It then grew and expanded into a thriving program and a vital part of the library and school.
 Take a look back at our journey and see what we learned along the way.

-Our Makerspace changed, grew and evolved since it was first conceived and started in January 2014.
+The Makerspace changed, grew and evolved since it was first conceived and started in January 2014.
 Follow along with the first two years of the story here.
-Hopefully it will inspire you to start your own Maker journey 🙂
+Hopefully, it will inspire you to start your own Maker journey 🙂

 Quick Background on Stewart